The QuadrigaCX case might be nearing resolution.

 A judge in Canada approved over $1.6 million in fees for firms involved in the recovery of funds from the collapsed Canadian digital exchange QuadrigaCX.
 Darlene Jamieson, a judge in the Nova Scotia Supreme Court, approved all fees incurred Ernst & Young (EY) and various law firms involved in the case under the Companies’ Creditors Arrangement Act proceedings.

 QuadrigaCX first came to the spotlight in January 2019 after the death of Gerald Cotten, its founder and CEO, during a trip to India.
 Cotten’s widow claimed that he had the necessary private keys, which are used to access cryptocurrency holdings.
-This meant that she could not access more than $190 million in crypto and fiat assets owed to users of the exchange.
+This meant that she could not access more than C$190 million (approximately $146 million in US dollars) in crypto and fiat assets owed to users of the exchange.

 A consequent investigation by EY found that Cotton might have misused funds owed to users.
 This misuse of funds included supporting margin trading for crypto coins such as Omisegod, Dogecoin, and Zcash.
 In its report, EY said that it could not find over $100 million in funds that the exchange was supposed to have been holding.